petertea96/Computer-Cluster-Help/README.md

 ## **8. How to Run R jobs**

--	Check out test1.sh as well as Cluster_Test1.R for a very simple example I created. your .sh script will "tell" the supercomputer to run an R script using the Rscript or R CMD BATCH command.
+-	Check out test1.sh as well as Cluster_Test1.R for a very simple example I created.

+- Your .sh script will "instruct" the supercomputer to run an R script using the Rscript or R CMD BATCH command.

 -	Make sure though that your R script is in the same directory as your shell script.
 If your R script is in a different directory, then change your code to: [path to R file]/Rfile